 The first step is to explain the different parts and functions of words.
 It is important that students understand that most longer words have a root, prefix(es), and/or suffix(es).
 Spending time dissecting words together as a class will typically get this point across.
 Taking longer words apart and putting them back together like puzzle pieces serves as a great visual.
 This part of the process is only to introduce students to the concept of word parts.
 After students have learned the basic parts of longer multisyllabic words, they are prepared to start learning the high frequency Greek and Latin roots, prefixes, and suffixes.

 The number of word parts you cover with your students will depend on the amount of time you can devote to this purpose.
-I have found that introducing two or three new words parts each week seems to be a comfortable number.
+I have found that introducing three new words parts each week seems to be a comfortable number.
 The Greek and Latin roots, prefixes, and suffixes that you introduce will build on each other, so it can get overwhelming if too many are introduced at once.
-Start by choosing sixty different high frequency word parts that you wish to cover throughout the school year.
-Once you have chosen the word parts you will focus on, break them up into six different units.
-Each unit will have ten word parts, making it easier for you to teach and less cumbersome for your students to learn.
+Start by choosing 120 high frequency word parts that you wish to cover throughout the school year.
+Once you have chosen the word parts you will focus on, break them up into units.
+If each unit has ten word parts, it will be easier for you to teach and less cumbersome for your students to learn.

 After introducing each new word part, provide students with an opportunity for independent practice.
 A worksheet dedicated to each unique word part will give students a chance to practice and apply what they have learned.
 The worksheet I use requires students to work with an individual word part in multiple ways.
 First, students define the word part, which has already been done using the flashcards, and draw a picture to represent the word part’s meaning.
 Next, students complete an activity that requires them to identify a multisyllabic word that contains the specific word part they are studying.
 Finally, students write three original sentences using longer words that contain the word part.
 Ideally, working with the word part in three different ways will help to solidify meaning.
 Depending on time, students can complete the practice page as classwork or homework, making sure each worksheet is completed before the next word part is introduced.